enabledhq/enabledhq.github.io/_posts/2017-10-12-august-news-round-up-technology-design-business.md

 hero-banner: /images/Blog_header_june.png
 image: /images/img_august_thumb.png
 categories:
+  - technology
   - news
 ---
 A hand-picked selection of news and articles worth reading this month.

 _Let us know the topics you're interested in [here](https://enabled1.typeform.com/to/YcdNts)_

+# What's happening out there

+## Time to fear Amazon yet?

+The giant is getting bigger:

+- Chose [Melbourne](https://www.gizmodo.com.au/2017/08/amazon-is-opening-a-huge-warehouse-in-melbourne/) for its first warehouse location in Australia
+- Launched its own [fashion label](https://techcrunch.com/2017/07/28/amazon-gets-into-shoes-and-handbags-with-its-new-private-fashion-label-the-fix/) after a beta launch of a risk-free clothes delivery service
+- Expressed interest in [selling cars](https://thenextweb.com/business/2017/07/26/time-fear-amazon/#.tnw_VKWKIvFs), providing loans, pedaling prescription drugs, and handling your banking

+## "Fail fast" is a myth

+Making successful software like Facebook & Airbnb seems like playing the lottery, if companies dive straight into production after only making optimistic guesses.
+Let’s stop playing the product design lottery.

+## Long read: Far-reaching impact of driverless cars

+How a single innovation is going to completely disrupt not one, but several industries, with non-obvious rippling effects in almost all facets of our daily lives.
+More parks, fewer accidents, more entertainment services?

+## iPhone 8 anyone?

+Rumours and leaks have pointed to things like facial recognition to unlock your phone, edge-to-edge display, no home button, wireless charging among improved camera, Siri etc.

+# Handy business tips

+**What a successful team looks like at Google**

+"Who is on a team matters less than how the team members interact, structure their work, and view their contributions."

+**"We need to be more diverse"**

+Amid the scandal around Google anti-diversity memo, there is this amusing (and true?) satirical report on diversity in tech.

+# Weird & wonderful

+📎  Can you beat these kids at Microsoft Office proficiency?
+There is a world champion title up for grabs.

+🍓  Strawberries extract is the secret to popsicles that “will remain almost the same even if exposed to the hot air from a dryer.”

+# Inside Enabled

+**From our Instagram**

+The University of Adelaide produced a nice report on the annual Tech eChallenge which mentions Enabled's involvement on both the teaching and judging side.